Home Education UK Private School Fees 2026

 Does the VAT apply to scholarships and bursaries?

 The VAT applies to the published tuition fee, and bursaries reduce the amount the family pays — they do not provide VAT exemption.
 A family paying 50% of fees after a bursary still pays VAT on the 50% they are charged.
 The school pays VAT on the full fee amount, which it recovers from the family's payment.
-Families receiving large bursaries are therefore in a better position relative to full-fee payers than before VAT, since the VAT amount on their reduced fee is proportionally smaller.
+Families receiving large bursaries are therefore in a relatively better position than before VAT, since the VAT amount on their reduced fee is proportionally smaller.

 Are sports, music, and extracurricular activities subject to VAT?